 With a high Caribbean influence this town is a must for any backpackers in Costa Rica!
 Head out and visit the beautiful beaches and give surfing a try.
+This is even one of the spots you can go scuba diving in Costa Rica!
 Make sure you hire a bike and head south to Manzanillo township, keep an eye out for sloths as you go through Manzanillo wildlife refuge.
+If you are looking for pure relaxation why not try a yoga retreat in Costa Rica, there are even some to choose from here in Puerto Viejo.
 Lastly, spend a night out on the town here and dance the night away to reggae vibes.

 La Fortuna is an extremely touristy town, but there is a good reason this.
 It is such a picturesque place, with the beautiful Arenal Volcano standing over the township.
 Though, unfortunately, you can’t see the lava flowing out anymore.
 Grab a zip lining tour with Arenal Mundo Adventura Canopy Tours to see the magnificent volcano against the lush rainforest backdrop, all while you fly between the trees.
 Visit Baldi Hot Springs for the ultimate relaxation and body soak, as well as the best buffet dinner ever!